pauly/lightwaverf/README.md

     cd lightwaverf
     git submodule update --init
     gem build lightwaverf.gemspec && sudo gem install ./lightwaverf-*.gem
+    lightwaverf configure
     lightwaverf firmware
+    lightwaverf dining lights on # pair one of your devices like you would with any remote control

 ## Where did the website in this repo go?